MacLemon/CongressChecklist/README.md

     - + USB Keyboard
     - + USB Rodent
     - + HDMI cable to connect a display
-- Pocket knife ([Conforming to the German Weapons Act:][29] Blade must not exceed 12cm; Folding knifes with locking blades must not be designed to be opened with one hand.
+- Pocket knife ([Conforming to the German Weapons Act:][29] Blade must not exceed 12cm; Folding knives with locking blades must not be designed to be opened with one hand.
 Also, “thrusting weapons” such as daggers, stilettos, swords etc. are restricted items.)
     - Swiss knife
     - Victorinox cybertool
     - Leatherman (check for one-handed opening mechanisms, such as thumb holes or studs)